KingasRahd/YTIntel/README.md

    - Gemini filters and analyzes videos to find those that are *most relevant* to the user's goals

 4. **Output**:
-   - Displays the selected video cards with linked thumbnails,titles, and justifications
+   - Displays the selected video cards with linked thumbnails,titles, and justifications and category

 ---